Diamonds beat Sparks to reach final

 Diamonds were wobbling on 42-3 at Scarborough after Arlott picked up two wickets in an over, but Campbell's fourth-wicket stand of 116 with Sterre Kalis (41 not out) paved the way for victory.

-The final takes place at Northampton's Wantage Road on Saturday at 10:30 BST.
+The final, a repeat of last year's showpiece, takes place at Northampton's Wantage Road on Saturday at 10:30 BST.

 - Who is Marvel's latest superhero?
 Movies With Ali Plumb reveals all about Shang-Chi